 A crown, or cap as it is sometimes called, is a common dental restoration that is placed when there is too much damage to a tooth to place a filling.
 Crowns can be all metal, all-porcelain, or a combination of both and cover the entire surface of a tooth.
 While we strive to be conservative there are some circumstances when the placement of a crown is necessary.
-Possible indications for a crown include: broken teeth, existing crowns with cavities around them, and decay that damages so much of the tooth that a filling can not be placed.
+Possible indications for the tooth crown Omaha NE needs include: broken teeth, existing crowns with cavities around them, and decay that damages so much of the tooth that a filling cannot be placed.

-If you think you may need a crown and would like more information or to set up a consultation, contact us.
+If you think you may need a crown and would like more information or to set up a consultation, contact Whitten Dentistry today.